Skip to main content

 “And wait for more than twenty-four hours?”
 Binoy shook his head.
 “Somnath, call someone you know who might know the number of the University offices.”
 Somnath nodded and ran to the telephone.

-“And Dada next time she calls, for god’s sake, take a number we can contact in case of emergency.”
+“And Dada, next time she calls, for god’s sake, take a number we can contact in case of emergency.”
 Binoy shook his head.

 “Oh, now you are suddenly worried?”
 Trilochan snapped.
 “Why don’t you ask her yourself?”

-“Dada, whatever is the reason behind my anger with Aniruddha, it has nothing to do with Bondita.
+“Dada, whatever the reason behind my anger with Aniruddha, it has nothing to do with Bondita.
 I hoped you knew that.”
 Binoy shook his head and sank back on the couch.
 Trilochan paced the room.
 Somnath came back in a hurry.

 “Baba.
 I found a number.”
 He said.